Progressive Web App

 Enable PWA Publishing

-After making PWA settings configuration steps you will need to publish your app either by using Appery.io hosting or using your own custom domain.
+After defining PWA settings configurations you will need to publish your app either by using Appery.io hosting or using your own custom domain.
 See details about Appery.io Web App publishing services.

 Key Manifest Properties